Keep in touch!

 Offshore geothermal energy diagram

-The heat from the ridges could be used to turn turbines to produce green electricity, but also as a basis for developing an entire production chain.
+The heat from the ridges could be used to turn turbines to produce green electricity, but also as a basis for developing a whole production chain.

-For example, the large volume of fresh water produced by steam condensate could be used for agriculture in drought areas, and the electricity generated could be used to electrolyze this water and produce green hydrogen.
-This hydrogen, combined with green electricity, could in turn be used to produce other green fuels or green fertilizers (ammonia).
+For example, the significant volume of freshwater produced by the steam condensate could be used for agricultural use in drought areas and the electricity produced could be used to electrolyse this water and produce green hydrogen.
+This hydrogen, combined with the green electricity, could in turn be used to produce other green fuels or green fertiliser (ammonia).

-This “blue economy” could have virtuous effects on numerous sectors.
-It should have a positive impact on the development of onshore infrastructures for the distribution and marketing of products from offshore geothermal exploitation, while supporting the training of engineers and technicians and strengthening the economies of countries located near exploitation zones.
+This ‘blue economy’ could have virtuous effects on many sectors.
+It should have a positive impact on the development of onshore infrastructures for the distribution and marketing of products from offshore geothermal exploitation, as well as supporting the training of engineers and technicians and strengthening the economies of countries located in the vicinity of exploitation zones.

-In addition, offshore geothermal energy helps to limit land use by exploiting ocean resources, thus preserving valuable landscapes and terrestrial ecosystems.
-As a regular and reliable source of base-load energy, it enhances energy security, even in regions prone to climatic extremes and natural hazards.
-Thanks to rapid advances in drilling technology, the potential for future regulatory support and the technology’s learning curve, the associated costs should fall, reinforcing the viability of this sustainable energy source.
+Additionally, offshore geothermal helps mitigate further land use by tapping into ocean-based resources, preserving valuable terrestrial landscapes and ecosystems.
+As a steady and reliable baseload energy source, it reinforces energy security, even in regions prone to climate extremes and natural hazards.
+Thanks to rapidly advancing drilling technologies, the potential for future regulatory support and the technology learning curve, associated costs are expected to decline, enhancing the viability of this sustainable energy source.

 Another advantage of offshore geothermal energy described in Viridien’s white paper is that it can draw on technologies, materials and expertise already developed by the oil and gas industry.
 These include advanced deepwater drilling technology and seismic imaging in complex environments.
-These technologies would enable precise drilling and optimized management of difficult underground conditions, which is essential to the success of offshore geothermal energy projects.
+These would enable precise drilling and optimised management of difficult underground conditions, which are key to the success of offshore geothermal energy projects.

-Other elements from the oil industry could also be used.
-These include components such as wellheads, risers and flowlines, which withstand the high pressures and corrosive effects of geothermal fluids.
-Another area of synergy is floating platforms and fluid pumping and treatment systems, which are also resistant to high pressures and temperatures.
-Finally, all oil exploration techniques (seismic and multiphysics studies, reservoir modeling, the ability to interpret data, particularly seismic data, and to understand geological formations, etc.) will be of great help in locating subsea zones to be exploited.
+Other elements of the oil industry could also be used.
+These include components such as wellheads, risers and flowlines, which are resistant to the high pressures and corrosive effects of geothermal fluids.
+Another area of synergy: floating platforms and fluid pumping and treatment systems, which are also resistant to high pressure and high temperatures.
+Finally, all the oil exploration techniques (seismic and multiphysics studies, reservoir modelling, the ability to interpret data, particularly seismic data, and to understand geological formations, etc.) will be of great help in locating the subsea zones to be exploited.

-The innovation of the Viridien patent lies in its ability to combine offshore geothermal energy extraction with :
+The innovation in the Viridien patent lies in its ability to combine the extraction of offshore geothermal energy with:

 • A floating platform serving as a base for the wellheads,